bkerler/MR/README.md

 - Template/Plugins are stored in "~/Documents/MobileRevelator"
 - If the AppImage is not executable by default, use `chmod +x MR_x86_64_Linux.appimage` to make it executable.
 - If the app crashes, run `export QT_NO_FT_CACHE=1` first.
+- The latest version of Kali Linux will not support package installations over http, so the above solution will not work.

 ## Examples